Time as a Control Dimension in Robot Learning

-Moreover, a major but underexplored challenge in daily life robotic manipulation is that careless behaviors, such as dropping or hitting objects can generate excessive noise.
-Reducing manipulation noise through reward tuning and sensor measurement feedback is often costly.
-As shown in Table~\ref{tab:double_scheduled_time}, the maximum acoustic noise during these manipulations done by the time-aware policy dropped by over 90\% compared with the baseline.
-Moreover, when provided with more time, the motions became even quieter, which is essential for household applications where humans are present.
-See Movie S4 for more qualitative demonstrations.
+An additional practical benefit was a large reduction in manipulation noise.
+Careless robotic behaviors such as dropping, striking, or rapid contact transitions often generate excessive acoustic noise, yet directly rewarding quiet manipulation can be difficult.
+The time-aware policy naturally reduced maximum acoustic noise by over 90\% relative to the vanilla baseline across all three real-world tasks (Table~\ref{tab:double_scheduled_time}) when given more time ($tr = 0.5$).
+Its motions became noticeably quieter, which is particularly relevant for household and human-centered applications.
+See Movie~S4 for additional examples.

-To further quantify adaptation at scale, we performed similar experiments in simulation with 2000 randomized configurations for each task and time ratio.
-For cube stacking, we increased the restitution coefficients of both cubes from 0.1 to 0.5 to approximate the higher bounciness observed in real-world materials.
-The results closely mirrored the physical experiments.
-The vanilla RL policy achieved only a 15.3\% success rate, whereas the time-aware policy maintained a 99.2\% success rate by doubling the schedule time.
-In granular pouring (Fig.~\ref{fig:Exp2_stability}(B)), the vanilla policy remained overly aggressive, spilling many grains as the cup filled.
-The time-aware policy, by contrast, automatically adjusted its strategy according to the time ratio.
-Providing slightly more time led to cautious and low-velocity pouring that ensured success, whereas excessively conservative ratios prevented some grains from leaving the cup.
-The best performance occurred at intermediate time ratios.
-Overly slow motions can be as suboptimal as overly fast ones, emphasizing the necessities of explicit time-awareness in robot policies.
+To quantify adaptation more systematically, we repeated these evaluations in simulation over 2,000 randomized configurations per condition.
+For cube stacking, we increased the restitution coefficients of both cubes from 0.1 to 1.0 ($\times 10$ times) to approximate the higher bounciness observed in reality.
+The vanilla policy achieved only 15.3\% success, whereas the time-aware policy reached 99.2\% success when given twice the scheduled time.
+In this case, allocating more time did not yield further gains.
+In granular pouring, the vanilla policy remained overly aggressive and spilled increasingly many grains as the cup filled (Fig.~\ref{fig:Exp2_stability}(B)).
+The time-aware policy instead reorganized its behavior according to the remaining time and time ratio.
+Moderately reducing the time ratio yielded slower, lower-velocity pouring that ensured success, whereas making the behavior too conservative caused some grains to remain in the cup.
+Thus, intermediate temporal regimes were optimal.
+Overly slow behavior can therefore be as suboptimal as overly fast behavior, underscoring the importance of time awareness as a control dimension (Fig.~\ref{fig:Exp2_stability}E).

 \begin{FPfigure}